Recursion is a method by which a problem gets solved through iteration.

 code will automatically invoke the countDown

-function while passing-in the value 1
+function while passing in 1

 .
 Then, the algorithm will start running again by checking if 1